 As a young man, Shorty said, he had never imagined he’d be covered in dirt and sour sweat in 90-degree heat, lugging stolen metal down the streets of Cleveland for a few bucks.
 He told me he was originally from Arkansas and claimed to have a couple years of college down in Georgia, but had been kicked out for committing aggravated robbery—the cause of his first stint up the river.

 As Shorty told me about his time in the pen, I thought about Jay.
 Even though Jay made bigger hauls than Shorty, their backstories were similar.
-Jay had been to the penitentiary six times in his life—mostly for drugs—and agreed to help me out at the behest of local law enforcement to avoid going back in again for a violent altercation he’d had with another scrapper over who would haul in a load.
+Jay had been to the penitentiary six times in his life—mostly for drugs.
+Not long before we met, he'd been involved in a violent altercation with another scrapper over who would haul in a load, the fight resulted in a case he was still fighting.
 And, like a lot of the scrappers I met, Jay had a history of drug abuse; scrapping had initially helped him support his habit.
 However, now that he was relatively clean, one of Jay’s biggest hustles was buying stolen scrap from addicts for bargain-basement rates at all hours of the night and then selling that scrap to legitimate yards in the morning at a profit.